FY26 A.I. Regionals: Cracking the Code

 Cracking the Code: Regional School Finance and Transportation

 Running a regional school district comes with its own unique set of financial and logistical puzzles.
-This session will break down the laws, regulations, and best practices surrounding regional budgets, assessments, stabilization funds, transportation, and Excess & Deficiency (E&D) to help you stay compliant, efficient, and strategic.
+This session will break down the laws, regulations, and procedures surrounding regional budgets, assessments, stabilization funds, transportation, and Excess and Deficiency (E&D) to help you stay compliant, efficient, and strategic.

 Michelle Griffin